lrchnnng/craft-collective/README.md

 5. `heroku git:remote -a app-name` - Links your Heroku app to Git repository

-6. `git push heroku main` - Pushes changes to both mainbranch and initates a build of your app
+6. `git push heroku main` - Pushes changes to both main branch and initiates a build of your app

 7. `heroku run python3 manage.py migrate --app app-name` - If necessary, at this stage you can run any database migrations